MenuSkip to content

 - Events & Programs

 In his new novel, Foregone, which is structured around a character’s secret memories, Russell Banks—the author of Affliction and The Sweet Hereafter, which were both adapted into critically acclaimed films—challenges our assumptions about a lost chapter in American history and questions the nature of recollection itself.
-For the final Word Works lecture of the 2020–2021 season, Banks will discuss how character is defined in Foregone through memories, confabulations, fictions, and dreams.
+For his Word Works lecture, Banks will discuss how character is defined in Foregone through memories, confabulations, fictions, and dreams.

 After the event, Banks will be interviewed by novelist Jennifer Haigh.